DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 }
 ```

-Notice, I created a `TestDelegate` to test that `User` calls methods on the
+Notice, I created a `TestDelegate` to test that `User` calls the delegate
-delegate appropriately.
+method appropriately.
 I did not use an instance of `UserProfileView` even
 though I still could have written the test with it. `User` doesn't care at all
 what the delegate does after `User` informs the delegate of its changes.
+This
+makes your unit tests less brittle.
+Now, if `UserProfileView` changes its
+behavior, `User` tests won't fail.

+Limiting chain reactions is the name of the game.
+If you change behavior in one
+section of code and seemingly unrelated tests fail, that's a sign you need to
+break more dependencies.

-This separation breaks dependencies, but still doesn't obscure flow of control.
+The Delegate Pattern breaks dependencies but doesn't obscure flow of control.
-All you have to do, in this case, is trace back to the when the user is
+In this case, trace back to the when `User` is created.
+Then see how the
-created.
-Then see how the delegate implements the protocol methods if, say,
+delegate implements the protocol methods.
-you're debugging something.

 Guess what?
 We're still using dependency injection.
+Instead of injecting a
+concrete type, we're injecting any type that conforms to a protocol.

 This is also valid injection.

 ```swift
 class User {